Do you suffer from acne, a drab complexion, rashes, under eye circles, sensitive skin, dryness, or allergies?

 - The average mattress only lasts about 10 years, yet most of us persevere with a tired, old one.
 The result?
 Uncomfortable sleep, achy muscles and insomnia.

-- Experts recommend a firm mattress to people who sleep on their back or stomach because they won’t end up sagging into the bed.
+- Experts recommend a firm mattress for people who sleep on their back or stomach because they won’t end up sagging into the bed.
 People who tend to sleep on their side put most of their weight on smaller areas of the body, reducing circulation and causing increased tossing and turning.
 A softer mattress is a better option here because it will minimise pressure and tension.

 - A typical foam mattress is high in chemicals that can be absorbed through the skin.
 That’s why dermatologists and doctors prefer mattresses made of organic cotton, pure grown wool or natural rubber.
 Or place a barrier cloth over your existing mattress – it will give you a layer of natural fibers next to your skin.

-- And remember: mattresses are breeding grounds for dust mites, which can trigger asthma and allergies.
+- And remember: Mattresses are breeding grounds for dust mites, which can trigger asthma and allergies.
 Vacuum it twice a year with the furry upholstery attachment.

-- Look for 100 percent natural fibers – ideally organic cotton or hemp.
+- Look for 100 per cent natural fibers – ideally organic cotton or hemp.
 To avoid chemically treated linens, make sure your purchases aren’t labeled “permanent press”.

 - Skip the perfumed detergents, which contain anywhere up to a few hundred chemicals.

 - Your nose is right there, breathing in fumes from the foam.
-So replace your current pillow with an organic cotton or wool version.
+So, replace your current pillow with an organic cotton or wool version.

 - Pillowcases catch everything – hair, moisturiser, sweat, saliva, dead skin cells, dandruff.
 Ewwww!
 Wash weekly or risk chronic zits and skin infections.